1. Home

 Lenses are a functionality within Forefront that allows districts and users to shift the focus to specific key standards.

 A new standards lens brings other standards into focus.
-Below, a priority standards lens in fourth grade.
+Below, a priority standards lens (based on the Achieve the Core priority clusters) in first grade.

 The “drill-down” functionality of the domains is still available in the customized lens, if there are sub-standards related to the chosen domain or cluster.